rodricios/wxpath/README.md

-# wxpath
+# wxpath - the extraction language for the web

-**wxpath** is an extended XPath engine for Python that enables declarative web crawling by allowing XPath expressions to seamlessly follow links and traverse multiple HTML pages using a custom `url(...)` operator.
+**wxpath** (short for `webxpath`) is an extended XPath engine for Python that enables declarative web crawling by allowing XPath expressions to seamlessly follow links and traverse multiple HTML pages using a custom `url(...)` operator.
 It combines familiar XPath syntax with recursive web navigation for advanced data extraction workflows.

 If you know XPath, **wxpath** will be easy to pick up!